 Water Filtration and Eco-Friendly Irrigation System:

 Water is the lifeblood of the tobacco plant.
-Using a custom water filtration system Perdomo ensures that no potential contaminates reach their plants.
+Using a custom water filtration system, Perdomo Cigars ensures that no potential contaminants reach their plants.
 Water is delivered to plants using a drip irrigation system.
-This system ensures that the pants receives the proper amount of nutrients while protecting the natural water resources on the farm.
+This system ensures that the plants receive the proper amount of nutrients while protecting the natural water resources on the farm.

 Traditional Oxen Planting: